SeyithanEr/The-usage-of-RPLidar-A2M12-with-Raspberry-Pi/README.md

 *This command only ensures that RPLidar is running and the received data is displayed on the terminal.
 If you want to save the received data to a .txt file, follow these steps.

-## To create a file named veriler.txt, enter this command in the terminal:
+## To create a file named data.txt, enter this command in the terminal:

-touch veriler.txt
+touch data.txt

-## To run RPLidar and save the received data to the veriler.txt file, enter this command:
+## To run RPLidar and save the received data to the data.txt file, enter this command:

 ./simple_grabber --channel --serial /dev/ttyUSB0 256000 > veriler.txt 2>&1